Share via E-Mail

 ...but you are displaying those individual pages inside a frameset "wrapper" page with a URL on your own custom domain, so that a visitor's browser only shows the site's Web address as:

-...then our standard JavaScript cart buttons with the nice overlay-style cart display will not work for certain visitors, depending on their browser's cookie settings.
+...then our overlay-style will not work for certain visitors, depending on their browser's cookie settings.
 This also affects cases where the page at one domain is using an IFRAME to display a page from another domain which contains our cart buttons.

-Modern browsers (e.g., Internet Explorer 7, Safari 3, Firefox 3, and newer) have increasingly added an option to "Block 3rd party cookies" or "Only accept cookies from sites I navigate to directly"; Safari even makes this the default setting, whereas the other browsers optionally allow the user to enable that setting.
-Our standard cart always sets the buyer's cart-tracker cookie as a "first party cookie" with the same domain as your page which contains our View Cart button code; however, if the URL of the page itself has one domain, but the Web address visible in the browser's address bar has a different domain (because of a frameset wrapper), then newer browsers will treat that as a third-party cookie (just as if it were a banner ad displayed in an IFRAME).
+Modern browsers (starting with Internet Explorer 7, Safari 3, Firefox 3, Google Chrome and Opera) have increasingly added an option to "Block third party cookies" or "Only accept cookies from sites I navigate to directly"; Safari and lately Firefox 22 even make this the default setting, whereas the other browsers optionally allow the user to enable that setting.
+Our standard cart always sets the buyer's cart-tracker cookie as a "first party cookie" with the same domain as your page which contains our View Cart button code; however, if the URL of the cart page itself has one domain, but the Web address visible in the browser's address bar has a different domain (because of a frameset wrapper or IFRAME), then newer browsers will treat that as a third-party cookie (just as if it were a banner ad displayed in an IFRAME).

-If you cannot get the domain of your page URLs to match the domain of your frameset URLs (or just do away with the long-outdated frameset approach entirely), then you must use either our non-JavaScript button codes (which displays the cart in a popup window) or else use our Buy Now buttons for instant Checkout of each product individually.
-There is no other easy fix or workaround to keep using your existing buttons and cross-domain framesets as-is and have them work in newer browsers with their "refuse third-party cookies" setting engaged.
+If you cannot get the domain of your page URLs to match the domain of your frameset URLs -- or better yet, just do away with the outdated frameset approach entirely and point your domain directly to the server where your pages are actually hosted -- then you must use either our non-JavaScript cart button codes (which displays the cart in a popup window) or else use our Buy Now buttons for instant Checkout of just one item at a time.
+There is no other easy fix or workaround to keep using your existing buttons and cross-domain framesets as-is and have them work in newer browsers when their setting to refuse third-party cookies is engaged.